 A small space can present a number of puzzling problems, but poor lighting doesn’t need to be one of them.
 Clever placement of pendants, flush mounts, and sconces makes all the difference in a tight setting, taking your room from confined and cramped to airy and illuminated.

 The Office Nook

 When it comes to a small office nook, overhead lighting is key.
-Begin with a mini pendant suspended above the desk.
+Begin with a contemporary mini pendant suspended above the desk.
 Its close proximity directs light where you need it most while filling the rest of the room with a warm, white glow.
 Use an adjustable table lamp as a secondary source of office lighting for reading, filing paperwork, and other desk-related tasks.
 We suggest the kind that features an extendable, swinging arm so it can be tucked away to save space once you’re done using it.